BringingFire/foundry-module-ts-template/README.md

 This repo is meant to be used as a starting point for creating your own FoundryVTT module with [Typescript][2].
 If you are using Github you can get started by clicking the green `Use this template` button in the upper-right.

+## What's in the box

+Out of the box this template adds a button to the top of the Actors directory.
+Clicking it brings up a modal with a button that will load a picture of a random dog from the [Dog API][3].
+This demonstrates how to perform some common tasks such as render templates and call external APIs, and hopefully provides a decent starting point for developing your own module.

 ## Todo

 If you have just created a new project with this template there are a few changes you should make to start: